ajmurmann/resque-heroku-autoscaler/README.md

 When calculating the new number of required workers the block given to new_worker_count will be called.
 Thus the example will result in starting one additional worker for every 5 pending jobs.

+You might want to turn off scaling of your workers in development modus.
+You can do that by setting _scaling_disabled_ to true in your init script:

+    if (Rails.env == 'development')
+      Resque::Plugins::HerokuAutoscaler.config do |c|
+        c.scaling_disabled = true
+      end
+    end

 [dh]: http://blog.darkhax.com/2010/07/30/auto-scale-your-resque-workers-on-heroku
 [rq]: http://github.com/defunkt/resque